fieldtrip/website/faq/resampling_lowpassfilter.md

 ```
 {% include image src="/assets/img/faq/resampling/resampling1.png" width="600" %}

-If the signal has a flat spectrum in the original bandwidth (red line, 'original'), the original `resample` method works well enough (blue line, 'rs_native').
-The `interp1` and `downsample` resampled spectra (orange and pink lines) show an increase in power, which is due to the aliasing.
-This aliasing can be undone by applying an explicit lowpass filtering step prior to the resampling.
+If the signal has a flat spectrum in the original bandwidth (red line, 'original'), the default `resample` method works well enough (blue line, 'rs_native').
+The `interp1` and `downsample` resampled spectra (orange and pink lines) show an increase in power that is due to the aliasing.
+This aliasing can be avoided by an explicit lowpass filtering step prior to the resampling.

 ```
 % add a very high amplitude broad-band component